PPMTF/PPMTF/README.md

 $ docker-compose exec ppmtf bash
 ```

+PPMTF repository is cloned in /opt folder.
+Files can be shared between a host system and the docker container by putting the files in /share folder.

 5. Run our code (NOTE: it may take one hour or so depending on the running environment).
 ```
 $ cd opt/PPMTF/